lifeissweetgood/termagachi/README.md

-termagachi
+Termagachi
 ==========

 ##Termagachi, Your Terminal Companion
-###Terminal + Tamagachi = Tamagachi!
+###Terminal + Tamagachi = Termagachi!

 Need a little buddy to keep you company while you code?
-Termagachi will play a game with you, say hi to you and monitor your progress on your programs.
+Termagachi will play a game with you, say hi to you and monitor your progress while you work.
 You feed Termagachi by pushing git commits so the more commits you make, the happier she'll be!

 ##Setting Up Termagachi
 ####To Compile